Game-related ramblings.

 Other History Lessons posts can be found here.
 If you’re looking specifically for console games, those are here.
 As always, you may click on images to view larger versions.

-History Lessons: Exile
+History Lessons: Final Fantasy II

 Other History Lessons posts can be found here.
 If you’re looking specifically for console games, those are here.
 As always, you may click on images to view larger versions.